ctmrbio/BACTpipe/docs/source/running.rst

 This will instruct Nextflow to go to the ``ctmrbio`` Github organization to download and run the ``BACTpipe`` workflow.
 The argument ``--reads`` is used to tell the workflow which input files you want to run BACTpipe on.
-Note that the path to the reads must be enclosed in single quotes `'`, to prevent the shell to automatically expand asterisks `*` and curly braces `{}`.
-In the example above, the part of the filename matched by the asterisk will be used as the sample name in BACTpipe, and `{1,2}` refers to the pair of FASTQ files for paired-end data.
+Note that the path to the reads must be enclosed in single quotes (``'``), to prevent the shell from automatically expanding asterisks (``*``) and curly braces (``{}``).
-Input data should be in FASTQ, and can be either plain FASTQ, or compressed with gzip or bzip2 (with `.gz` or `.bz2` file suffixes).
+In the above example, the part of the filename matched by the asterisk will be used as the sample name in BACTpipe, and ``{1,2}`` refers to the pair of FASTQ files for paired-end data.
+Input data should be in FASTQ, and can be either plain FASTQ, or compressed with gzip or bzip2 (with ``.gz`` or ``.bz2`` file suffixes).

 When BACTpipe is run like this, it by default assumes you want to run everything locally, on the current machine.
+Since we didn't specify the paths to the sketches for mash screen or the adapters for BBDuk, BACTpipe will detect this and download the missing reference files.
+They can be specified using ``--mashscreen_database`` and ``--bbduk_adapters`` for future runs, or by adding the paths to a configuration file (see more details about configuration files below).

-However, BACTpipe is capable of running on practically any machine, ranging from laptops to powerful multicore machines to high-performance computing (HPC) clusters.
+Note thatBACTpipe is capable of running on practically any machine, ranging from laptops to powerful multicore machines to high-performance computing (HPC) clusters.

 .. _BACTpipe repository: https://www.github.com/ctmrbio/BACTpipe